iliubinskii/eslint-plugin-misc/README.md

 // .eslintrc.js
 module.exports = {
   rules: {
-    // Same as ESLint core rule, but suppresses warnings for methods that have "this: void" annotation.
+    // Same as ESLint core rule, but suppresses warnings for methods that have "this" parameter.
     "misc/wrap/class-methods-use-this": [
       "error",
       {
         plugin: "eslint",
         rule: "class-methods-use-this",
-        skip: "FunctionExpression[params.0.name=this][params.0.typeAnnotation.typeAnnotation.type=TSVoidKeyword]"
+        skip: "FunctionExpression[params.0.name=this]"
       }
     ],
     // Same as typescript-eslint rule, but suppresses warnings for enums.